Bambang Pamungkas: Philanthropy

 Pamungkas devotes some of his free time to charity work, promoting the Bambang Pamungkas Foundation that he set up to provide financial assistance and resources to schools in Indonesia.
 He is also involved in raising funds for children's cancer charities.

 Controversy

 On 18 December 2011, following the match between Sriwijaya and Persija Jakarta, Pamungkas, Ismed Sofyan and Leo Saputra were involved in an assault on Hilton Moreira at his hotel, allegedly provoked by Moreira's behaviour during the match.

 Public figure

 As a well-known public figure, Pamungkas has appeared in many product endorsements, including for Biskuat, Ti Phone, Nike, Bodrex, and Kuku Bima.

 The book Ketika Jemariku Menari details Pamungkas's life, career and teammates at club and national level, especially during the 2010 AFF Championship.
-Former Indonesiam national team manager Ivan Venkov Kolev comments in the book that Pamungkas is "a rare striker in Indonesia.
+Former Indonesian national team manager Ivan Venkov Kolev comments in the book that Pamungkas is "a rare striker in Indonesia.
 Commitment and professionalism are the hallmarks of these players".

 Pamungkas has been chosen as a torch bearer for 2012 Summer Olympics flame passage through Calderdale on 24 June 2012.